 - The reservoir operates a flood control, navigation, and hydroelectric power project.
 It’s also a popular recreation lake for fishing, birdwatching, swimming and other water activities.

-Also known as Clarks Hill Lake, Lake Strom Thurmond is the largest man-made lake in Georgia.
-Lake Strom Thurmond resides along the Georgia/South Carolina border within the Savannah River Basin.
-This man-made reservoir contains a total surface area of 71,100 acres or 111.1 square miles.
+The largest man-made lake in Georgia is Lake Strom Thurmond, also known as Clarks Hill Lake, Clark’s Hill Lake, and J. Strom Thurmond Reservoir and Dam.
+Lake Strom Thurmond is located along the Georgia/South Carolina border within the Savannah River Basin.
+This reservoir has a total surface area of 71,100 acres or 111.1 square miles.
 At that size, this makes Lake Strom Thurmond the third-largest non-natural lake east of the Mississippi River.
 Officially, the reservoir operates a flood control, navigation, and hydroelectric power project.
-However, it also serves as a popular recreation lake that attracts over 3.5 million visitors each year.
+However, it also serves as a popular recreation lake that attracts more than 3.5 million visitors each year.

 Lake Strom Thurmond has a surface elevation of 330 feet and features nearly 1,200 miles of shoreline.
 Because it follows the flow of the Savannah River, the reservoir measures quite narrow in most places.
 However, despite its narrow width, the reservoir possesses significant depth, especially for a reservoir its size.
 Lake Strom Thurmond possesses an average depth of around 37 feet but also boasts a maximum depth of around 180 feet.
 At full pool elevation, the reservoir can hold nearly 2.5-million-acre feet of water.
 In other terms, that equals approximately 815 billion gallons of water.
 When you combine the area of the reservoir and surrounding public lands, the entire Strom Thurmond “project” measures 151,000 acres.